carekit-apple/CareKit/README.md

 CareKit offers full screen view controllers for convenience.
 The view controllers query for and display data from a store, and stay synchronized with the data.

-* `OCKDailyTasksPageViewController`: Displays tasks for each day with a calendar to page through dates.
+* `OCKDailyTasksPageViewController`: Displays tasks for each day with a calendar to page through dates

-* `OCKContactsListViewController`: Displays a list of contacts in the store.
+* `OCKContactsListViewController`: Displays a list of contacts in the store

 ### Synchronized View Controllers <a name="synchronized-view-controllers"></a>